- Police Department

-In Memoriam To Those Officers Who Made the Supreme Sacrifice
+In Memoriam To Those Officers Who Made the Ultimate Sacrifice

 This page is dedicated to the Law Enforcement Officers of the Port Arthur Police Department who gave the ultimate sacrifice in the performance of their duties.
 They have given their lives to protect and keep each citizen safe from harm's way.